harfalm/cades/README.md

 # CAdES

-Utility class to sign files width CAdES-BES (CMS Advanced Electronic Signatures) digital signature.
+Utility class to sign files with CAdES-BES (CMS Advanced Electronic Signatures) digital signature.

 The library provides the following classes: